 - Which is their top priority in the “Iron Triangle of PM” (budget, timeline, scope)?

 - Preference between email vs. phone vs. Basecamp.

 When you do this survey, your agency now has highly valuable information—since you’ve heard from multiple stakeholders, you may know more about portions of the company than any one employee.
-You can use this to make your work more successful… and upsell more in the future (if they want something that’s not included in the current plan).
+You can use this to make your work more successful… and even upsell more in the future (if they want something that’s not included in the current plan).

 Let’s go beyond that list to see a starter template for your agency’s survey.